core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * The client knows all current CoAP server group members; and, for each group member, the client's cache currently stores a fresh response.

 How the client in the case above determines the current CoAP server group members is out of scope for this document.
-It may be, for example, via a group manager server, or by observing group join requests, or observing IGMP/MLD multicast group join messages, etc.
+It may be, for example, via a group manager server, or by monitoring group joining protocol exchanges.

 For caching at proxies, the freshness model defined in {{I-D.tiloca-core-groupcomm-proxy}}  can be used.